 Among diverse factors that contribute to human aging, the mitochondrial dysfunction has emerged as one of the key hallmarks of aging process and is linked to the development of numerous age-related pathologies including metabolic syndrome, neurodegenerative disorders, cardiovascular diseases and cancer.
 Mitochondria are central in the regulation of energy and metabolic homeostasis, and harbor a complex quality control system that limits mitochondrial damage to ensure mitochondrial integrity and function.

 When mitochondria become defective (and are not subject to mitophagy), mitocondrial DNA (mtDNA) can go on to trigger chronic inflammation.
+Turns out that niacin may cure mitochondrial myopathy as well as improve muscle strength and fatty liver and respiratory chain activity in humans.

 Decline in both mitophagy and autophagy pathways are associated with aging and various age-related pathologies including neurodegenerative, cardiac and immune system disorders, hepatic dysfunction, kidney failure as well as cancer [10,158,159,160,161].
 Defective mitophagy has been implicated in Parkinson’s disease , and high levels of mtDNA deletions have been reported in the substantia nigra neurons from aged humans and patients with Parkinson’s disease [40,162].